stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    1. Come up with a parameterized data type for encapsulating stateful computations where the input and output state type can differ.
+It must be possible to wrap `uncons` in a value of this type.

-   2. Implement `Functor` for your state type.
+   2. Implement `Functor` for your indexed state type.

-   3. It is not possible to implement `Applicative` for this *indexed* state type (but see also exercise 2.1).
+   3. It is not possible to implement `Applicative` for this *indexed* state type (but see also exercise 2.vii).
       Still, implement the necessary functions
       to use it with idom brackets.